-TRANSMISSION: White fly, Bemissia spp. is the main vector in nature, and graft transmission and dark green in colour.
+TRANSMISSION: White fly, Bemissia spp. is the main vector in nature, and graft transmission is reported successful for producing the disease.

+SYMPTOMS: Diseased leaves are markedly reduced in size, become slightly thick and brittle and dark green in colour.
 Affected plants are stunted and bear scanty capsules having poor seed setting.
 Early infection may result in severe reduction in yield.

-SYMPTOMS: Diseased leaves are markedly reduced in size, become slightly thick and brittle may be controlled.

 CONTROL: Diseased plants and weeds must be collected and destroyed.
-The vector white fly
+The vector white fly may be controlled.